-A free note-taking and note manager for GNU/Linux.
+A free note-taking, document file and activity manager for GNU/Linux.

 Copyright by Massimo Nardello,